 The secret to success in the online marketing world, and the solution for business owners struggling to generate website traffic, is to establish your brand (and yourself) as a credible authority within your niche, and the best tactic for doing so is called guest blogging.

-Guest blogging has become the darling of the SEO industry, but that doesn’t mean that only SEO professionals can do it.
+Guest blogging has been the darling of the SEO industry, but that doesn’t mean that only SEO professionals can do it.
 In fact, in the competitive world of online marketing, it’s necessary for business owners to do, or risk being burned by the competitors who are.

 With the exception of paid search and paid ads, all the other tactics intertwine and affect each other.
 For instance, a strong social media marketing campaign will positively affect your organic search rankings, improving your SEO.
 And a strong content marketing campaign will provide fuel for social media marketing and SEO campaigns.
 Guest blogging is also still a more trusted source of information:

 While paid search and ad campaigns can yield great ROI in the right situations, they usually amount to short-term gains with little or no long-term impact.
 A good SEO campaign, on the other hand, is like building equity in your business that lasts for the long haul.
 It’s similar to the difference between buying a house and building equity vs. just paying rent.